Carmelit: Today

 The small number of stations means that the Carmelit serves only a small part of Haifa – which was the important population and business center when it was designed.
-Nowadays, the vast majority of the city's population does not live near any of the stations, making it used by few only.
+Nowadays, the vast majority of the city's population does not live near any of the stations, making it used by only few.
 There have been talks of extending the tunnels to reach more people, but this has not been done, primarily for economic reasons.
 The most widely used public transportation system in the Haifa area consists of Egged buses, which serve most of the city.

 Haifa's comptroller wrote in his 2004 report (published in 2005) about the declining use of the Carmelit.
 According to the report, the system is used by only 2,000 passengers a day, and has been losing money ever since its reopening in 1992.
 The accrued losses between 1992 and 2003 are over ₪191 million.

 Since October 31, 2010, taking a bicycle on the Carmelit has been allowed at no additional cost.

 An extensive BRT system called Metronit began operating in Haifa in late 2013.
 It was hoped the stops at some of the Carmelit stations would increase ridership on the line.

 When the Carmelit reopened at the end of 2018, it experienced a surge in ridership, with 4,000 people taking it per day, the highest figure in 20 years.

-As of 2023, the Carmelit is the only fully underground railway in Israel.
+As of 2025, the Carmelit is the only fully underground railway in Israel.
 However, much of the Tel Aviv Light Rail is underground as well.